Glossary of Terms

 When should I file my appeal?

-You must file a timely (within the specified time) notice of appeal with the clerk of the district court in order for the North Dakota Supreme Court to consider your appeal.
+You must file a timely (within the specified time) notice of appeal with the clerk of the supreme court in order for the North Dakota Supreme Court to consider your appeal.

-In civil cases, the notice of appeal must be received by the clerk of the district court within 60 days after service of the notice of entry of the judgment or order being appealed.
+In civil cases, the notice of appeal must be received by the clerk of the supreme court within 60 days after service of the notice of entry of the judgment or order being appealed.
+The notice of appeal in civil cases must include a preliminary statement of issues.
+The filing fee must be paid before a notice of appeal will be filed.
+In no event will a filing fee be accepted more than 14 days after a notice of appeal is received by the clerk of the supreme court.

-In a criminal case, the notice of appeal must be received by the clerk of the district court 30 days after entry of the judgment or order being appealed on the criminal docket.
+In a criminal case, the notice of appeal must be received by the clerk of the supreme court 30 days after entry of the judgment or order being appealed on the criminal docket.

 All days are counted when computing the appeal period.
 The last day of the period is counted unless it is a day the district court clerk's office is closed for the weekend or a legal holiday.
 In that case, the period extends to the next day the clerk's office is open.
 You are responsible for knowing when the district court enters its final order and for computing the appeal period.
 Supreme Court personnel are not permitted to tell you when your notice of appeal is due or compute your appeal period for you.

-The appeal period may be extended by the district court.
+The appeal period may be extended by the supreme court.
 However, a motion must be filed that includes good cause showing for an extension.

-If a notice of appeal is filed by mail, it is not considered to be "filed" until the day the clerk of district court actually receives it.
+If a notice of appeal is filed by mail, it is not considered to be "filed" until the day the clerk of supreme court actually receives it.

 In civil cases, any party may file a "cross-appeal" within 14 days after the filing of the first timely notice of appeal or within 60 days after service of the notice of entry of the final judgment or order from which the appeal is taken, whichever is later.